Body farm: Sam Houston State University

 The Southeast Texas Applied Forensic Science Facility (STAFS) is a state-of-the-art research and training facility designed to advance academic and technical knowledge in the application of forensic science disciplines to crime scenes and criminal activities.
 The facility's predominant focus of study is the application of forensic sciences to the human body and the vast amount of evidence that can be gleaned from the careful recognition, collection, and preservation of that evidence.
 The facility is recognized by the Anatomical Board of Texas as a willed-body donor facility, and accepts human body donations for the purposes of scientific research.

 The facility trains students, law enforcement officials, academicians and forensic specialists.

-The facility is located within the Center for Biological Field Studies at Sam Houston State University, a 247 acre parcel of land adjacent to the Sam Houston National Forest.
-One acre of maximum security fencing surrounds the outdoor research facility with an additional 8 acre of minimum security reserved for other types of forensic training such as search and recovery maneuvers.
+The facility is located within the Pineywoods Environmental Research Laboratory (PERL) at Sam Houston State University, a 247 acre parcel of land adjacent to the Sam Houston National Forest.
+One acre of maximum-security fencing surrounds the outdoor research facility with an additional 8 acre of minimum security reserved for other types of forensic training such as search and recovery maneuvers.
 Contained within the outdoor facility are a variety of various environmental conditions, including a fluvial environment.
 Web cams are located within the outdoor facility to monitor timing of various post-mortem activities from on and off-campus computers.

 The building is designed as a morgue with cooler and freezer units, modern morgue equipment and tools and digital radiograph and microscope capabilities.

 The environment in southeast Texas is quite different from the environment of East Tennessee.
-East Tennessee's mean annual temperature is 67 °F (19 °C).
-The Huntsville, TX area's mean annual temperature is 75 °F (23 °C).
-Temperature, along with many other factors, affect the decomposition process, and therefore difference in temperature will produce different decomposition results.
+East Tennessee's mean annual temperature is 67°F (19°C).
+The Huntsville, TX area's mean annual temperature is 75°F (23°C).
+This difference in temperature from other facilities produces different decomposition results.